uit-no/hpc-doc/guides/user/storage.rst

 There is a 64 TB global accessible home area on the cluster, which is accessible from both the login nodes and all the compute nodes.
-The default size of the home directory's for each user are 50 GB.
+The default size of the home directory's for each user is 300 GB.
 If more space is needed for permanent storage users have to apply for it.
 Please contact the system administrators, :doc:`support-uit@notur.no <mailto:support-uit@notur.no>`, for more